Read an important announcement about Bitcoin from Bitcoin.com.

 In this guide we will walk you through setting up your very own cold storage wallet.
 Before diving into the process, you may be wondering what is cold storage?

-The first step to getting your bitcoin into cold storage is creating an offline Bitcoin address.
+The first step to getting your Bitcoin Core into cold storage is creating an offline Bitcoin address.
 This address will have both a public and private key-pair which never goes online (until you’re ready to spend it).
 With this guide, we will show you how to make a free cold storage wallet using the paper wallet method.

 Setting up a paper wallet